Dear Valued Rider,

 The CAPPY Ride combines the joys of motorcycling with the strength of community engagement to support child abuse prevention, education and treatment.
 We're in it because we believe children have a basic human right to be protected from sexual abuse, sexual exploitation and other forms of maltreatment – and we all have a responsibility to help ensure that.
 With the support of local riding clubs and motorcyclists, we offer a well organized, safe, fun, police escorted ride which is planned along a scenic route.
 The day also includes breakfast, BBQ lunch, great fun, prizes, event T-shirt, live entertainment and more.

-All proceeds from the CAPPY Ride support the important work of THRIVE Child and Youth Trauma Services in child abuse prevention, education, and specialized treatment for child and youth victims of sexual abuse and children with sexual behaviour problems.
+All proceeds from the CAPPY Ride support the important work of THRIVE Child and Youth Trauma Services in child abuse prevention, education, and specialized treatment for child and youth victims of sexual abuse and children who exhibit concerning sexualized behaviour.
 Established in 1976 (as the Community Child Abuse Council), THRIVE is a federally incorporated charity and a highly reputable organization committed to excellence in service.
 For more information on their programs and services, visit www.thrivechildandyouth.ca.